Image to Base64 Converter

 How to Convert an Image to Base64

-Turn an image file into a raw Base64 string, full Data URL, HTML img tag, CSS snippet, Markdown image, or JSON object.
+Use this image to Base64 converter to turn an image file into a raw Base64 string, full Data URL, HTML img tag, CSS snippet, Markdown image, or JSON object.

 1